auth0-blog/spa-jwt-authentication-tutorial/README.md

 Try clicking both to see what happens.

-### 3 - User Authentication Finished
+### 2 - User Authentication Finished

 In this branch, user Authentication works in the Frontend.
-You can see the [Login](https://github.com/auth0/ngeurope-demo/blob/3-user-signin-finished/frontend/login/login.js) and [Signup](https://github.com/auth0/ngeurope-demo/blob/3-user-signin-finished/frontend/signup/signup.js) implemented and working.
+You can see the [Login](https://github.com/auth0/spa-jwt-authentication-tutorial/blob/master/frontend/lib/signin/signin.js) and [Signup](https://github.com/auth0/spa-jwt-authentication-tutorial/blob/master/frontend/lib/signup/signup.js) implemented and working.

+Also, the API for user [signin](https://github.com/auth0/spa-jwt-authentication-tutorial/blob/master/backend/user-routes.js#L37-L54) and [signup](https://github.com/auth0/spa-jwt-authentication-tutorial/blob/master/backend/user-routes.js#L19-L35) are implemented in the server.

-Go to [http://localhost:3000/#/login](http://localhost:3000/#/login) to see the Login page and login.
+Go to [http://localhost:3000/signin](http://localhost:3000/signin) to see the Login page and login.
 You'll see that if you click on the `Call secure API` button, it'll still throw an error.
 That's because we need to send the `JWT` on the `Authorization` header.
 Let's do that!

-### 4 - Sending JWTs on requests
+### 3 - Sending JWTs on requests

 Now, we've implemented sending the JWT on the `Authorization` header on every request.
-Check it out [here](https://github.com/auth0/ngeurope-demo/blob/4-sending-jwt-on-requests/frontend/app.js#L10-L14)
+Check it out [here](https://github.com/auth0/spa-jwt-authentication-tutorial/blob/master/frontend/lib/secure-routes/index.js#L14-L21)

-Now, before logging in, try going to [http://localhost:3000/#/](http://localhost:3000/#/).
+Now, before logging in, try going to [http://localhost:3000/](http://localhost:3000/).
 You should still see this page even though you're not logged in.
 Try clicking on the `Call secure API` button and check that you still get the Unauthorized error.
-Now, go to the [Login page](http://localhost:3000/#/login) and log in.
+Now, go to the [Login page](http://localhost:3000/) and log in.
 Try clicking again on `Call secure API`.
 Check that it's not returning a correct response since the `Authorization` header is sent in every request.

-### 5 - Restrict access to routes
+### 4 - Restrict access to routes

 In this section, we've restricted access to routes that require authentintication for anonymous users.
-Go to [http://localhost:3000/#/](http://localhost:3000/#/) without being logged in and you'll see that you're redirected to the Login page.
-You can see the implementation for that [here](https://github.com/auth0/ngeurope-demo/blob/5-restrict-access-to-routes/frontend/app.js#L18-L25).
+Go to [http://localhost:3000/](http://localhost:3000/) without being logged in and you'll see that you're redirected to the Login page.
+You can see the implementation for that [here](https://github.com/auth0/spa-jwt-authentication-tutorial/blob/master/frontend/lib/secure-routes/index.js#L23-L34).